Marmouz82/Marmouz82/README.md

 a group project using the following technologies: Html5 / Css3 / Sass / React / NodeJS / mongoose / Docker / webpack.

 ### 🌱 I’m currently learning:
 -JavaScript / reactJS
 -Python

-- 👯 I’m looking to collaborate on ...
+### 👯 I’m looking to collaborate on:
-- 🤔 I’m looking for help with ...
+Team project. **Teamwork** is what attracts me the most in web development.

-- 💬 Ask me about ...
+💬 Dev languages:

 - 📫 How to reach me: